varungu/Android/SimpleTwitterClient/README.md

 * [x] User can mark tweet as favorite from timeline
 * [x] Display user's images from gallery in compose tweet view.
 * [x] User can tweet image from gallery or camera
+* [x] Use foursquare to get list of locations and allow user to add location to tweet.

 ## Video Walkthrough